“What backpack do I need?" is one of the most commonly asked questions by new hikers.

 Tip: When trying on a backpack, fit the hip belt first and then adjust the shoulder straps.

 Side Compression Straps – An important feature to allow you to cinch in a partly full pack and stabilise the load.

 Trekking Pole attachment points – You will find these at the bottom of the pack, usually on the rear facing panel.
 There is a corresponding attachment point higher up the pack to secure the shaft in place.

 Elasticized Side Pockets – They lie flat when empty but should be deep and of a stretchy material to hold in place items such as water bottles, extra snack food and gloves.
 They are also useful to hold the sharp ends of hiking poles firmly and safely.

-Lid Pockets – If the backpack you are considering has a lid like our 45+5L Bella 2166 (some do not, instead have a simple zip closure), then it should have external and internal zipped pockets.
+Lid Pockets – If the backpack you are considering has a lid like those shown in this post. (some do not, instead have a simple zip closure), then it should have external and internal zipped pockets.
 These are very useful for frequently used items such as gloves, hats and maps.

-Rain Cover – Often, it is placed in a small zipped pocket at the base of the backpack.
+Rain Cover – It is placed in a small zipped pocket at the base of the backpack.
 They can be quickly removed and pulled over the pack.
-Unfortunately, they are not foolproof.
-Do place your electronics in ziplock bags then put them in the backpack.
+If you re buying your bags secondhand (terrible idea as you ll replace it sooner than a new bag) place your electronics in ziplock bags then put them in the backpack.